 The Turn/pull handle is supplied as standard, but some locks can be upgraded to the Oryx lever – which is more suitable where manual dexterity is the priority over ligature resistance.
 Get in touch for details.

-Tried, tested and proven.
-With complete lock override, giving staff peace of mind and keeping service users safer.
+You’ve made us the market leader in anti-barricade locksets.
+Tried, tested and proven, they offer complete lock override, giving you peace of mind and keeping service users safer.

 Technical Information for Mental Health products, plus details on how to specify and purchase products for use in Mental Health environments.